mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Remove

-A Remove proposal requests that the client at a specified index in the tree be removed from the group.
+A Remove proposal requests that the client at a specified leaf index in the tree be removed from the group.

 ~~~~~
 struct {
-    uint32 removed;
+    uint32 removed; // leaf index
 } Remove;
 ~~~~~